ORDER OF OPERATIONS

 If I roleblock someone with a Bulletproof Vest, will that nullify the effect of the vest?

-No. Bulletproof Vests are passive modifiers that cannot be blocked from working.
+No. Bulletproof Vests are passive items that cannot be blocked.

 If I roleblock Masons, Neighbors or Lovers with out of thread communication privileges, can I prevent them from talking at night?

-If I roleblock a Godfather, will they still be revealed as being town-aligned to Alignment Cops and Full Cops that night?
+If I roleblock a Godfather or Miller, will they still be revealed as being town-aligned to Alignment Cops and Full Cops that night?